SamSherrill/13th-homework/homework_instructions.md

      * **burger_name**: a string.
      * **devoured**: a boolean.

-3. Still in the `db` folder, create a `seeds.sql` file.
+3. DONE - Still in the `db` folder, create a `seeds.sql` file.
 In this file, write insert queries to populate the `burgers` table with at least three entries.

-4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line
+4. DONE - Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line

 5. Now you're going to run these SQL files.